Discover 6 known causes of work-related stress and what to do about it

 When a flower doesn't bloom, you change the environment.

-If you, or an employee you're responsible for, is feeling stressed and not sure what to do, I have a gift for you.
+If you, or an employee you're responsible for, is feeling stressed, I have a gift for you.
 Download the work-related stress audit I use with my clients to discover what factors are causing distress and what would help.

 Take care of you.